trentkeyes/rock-paper-scissors/README.md

-Rock, Paper, Scissors Game (Browser console version)
+Rock, Paper, Scissors Game (simple UI version)

 This is a project for The Odin Project curriculum and my first game created with Javascript.
-The game plays five rounds of "Rock, Paper, Scissors" against a computer opponent.This version has no graphical interface and only works in the browser console.
+The game plays rounds of "Rock, Paper, Scissors" up to five points against a computer opponent.
+This version has clickable buttons to play and a photo of my dog.